ahmad-siavashi/cube/README.md

 This section includes my findings on how the CUDA runtime is linked with `PE` files and how the APIs are called.

+### vectorAdd

+Here are the observations regarding the analysis of `vectorAdd.exe` of CUDA SDK samples.

+`Dependency Walker` shows dependence on `kernel32.dll` only.
+This indicate the possibility for a `static` linkage with the runtime.
+The corresponding `VS` project investigate then and it turned out that the `/MT` flag for a static linkage is set.